Trust4AI/MUSE/README.md

-## Trust4AI Bias Generator Component based on the use of LLMs

-The bias generator component is designed to generate prompts/search strings for testing the bias of AI-enabled Search Engines using Large Language Models (LLMs) as sources of information.
+## MUSE: AI-driven Metamorphic Testing Inputs Generator

+MUSE generates test inputs for testing the bias of AI-enabled Search Engines.
+It leverages the capabilities of Large Language Models (LLMs) to create a wide range of source and follow-up test cases.
+This tool complements [GENIE](https://github.com/Trust4AI/GENIE), which manages communication with LLMs, and [GUARD-ME](https://github.com/Trust4AI/GUARD-ME), which checks for bias in responses from the systems under test.

 Integration options include a Docker image that launches a REST API with interactive documentation, simplifying its use and integration into various systems.
-This component is part of the [Trust4AI](https://trust4ai.github.io/trust4ai/) research project.
+MUSE is part of the [Trust4AI](https://trust4ai.github.io/trust4ai/) research project.

 ## Index